 - Which programmes you are interested in

-However, if you qualify, you can apply for temporary residence permit in Denmark under the Special Act.
+If you qualify, you can apply for temporary residence permit in Denmark under the Special Act.
 This type of permit will give you the right to apply for financial aid (SU) under the Danish State Educational Grant and Loan Scheme and benefit from the same type of aid that a Danish citizen would.

 General information about coming to Denmark as a Ukrainian citizen

 We have gathered some links, which may be useful if you are considering going to Denmark.

 The Danish authorities' have created a joint website for information, questions/answers, etc. on the situation after the Russian invasion of Ukraine.
 Here you will find information (in English and Ukrainian) about entry to Denmark, residence permit, medical care and much more.